Deboraj-roy/stack-overflow-clone-ASP-.net/Docs/Clone-branch-create push from another repository branch to new.md

 That's it!
 The branch `c` will now be renamed to `a` both locally and, if you've pushed the changes, on the remote repository as well.

 ========================================================================================================================================================================
+check how to publish on Linux server: https://www.blackbox.ai/publish/YhmuH-lxn-srkILdqNyRm